 etc.

-For Samba shares, a similar method should be used but, the SMB connector has an extra feature of navigating date labeled folders.
+For Samba shares, a similar method should be followed.

 Refer to the Samba section for details.